 Requirements for a VAT Number

-The only exception is if you run an e-commerce business, which may have special E.U. distance selling VAT thresholds.
+The only exception is if you run an e-Commerce business, which may have special EU distance selling VAT thresholds.

 There are many benefits of obtaining a VAT number.
 If any of the below are of interest to you, it may be a good idea to get a VAT number and start charging a VAT tax.

-- Avoid Financial Penalties – It’s not uncommon for a small business’s taxable turnover to inch above the VAT threshold.
+It’s not uncommon for a small business’s taxable turnover to inch above the VAT threshold.
 If this happens to you and you don’t know it, you’ll be slapped with fines and penalties.
 It’s better to apply for a VAT number before you actually need it.

-Each country within the E.U. has its own VAT systems.
+Each country within the EU has its own VAT systems.
 Each of these systems generates a VAT number that covers sales within Europe but outside the country where your business is headquartered.

 To help you better understand the registration process, we’ve outlined the steps needed to get a VAT number, using Ireland as an example:

-- Once you enter the correct information, enter your personal contact information.
+- Then enter your personal contact information.